irworkshop/accountability_datacleaning/R_campfin/nv_expends/docs/nv_diary_epends.md

 ## Explore

 Variables containing information on the contributor themselves seem to be missing.
-While the `contributor_id` variable from the "Contributions" database is used to identify each contributor in the "Contributors-Payees" using the `contact_id` variable, the later table contains only names.
+While the `payee_id` variable from the "Expenses" database is used to identify each contributor in the "Contributors-Payees" using the `contact_id` variable, the later table contains only names.

 This information is submitted by the filer of the report and can be found using the